 Any student who completes the FAFSA has a chance of being selected for a process called Verification.
 The federal government selects about 30% of all FAFSA filers annually and requires that information submitted on the FAFSA be verified by staff in the Office of Financial Aid.
 The purpose of Verification is to ensure that all the information that was entered on the FAFSA by the student and/or parent is true and accurate.

 If you are selected for verification, our office will notify you via your Eastern email account, make sure you are checking it regularly!
 When we notify you about being selected, we will request documentation that may include, but is not limited to:

-- The student's federal Tax Return Transcript and W2(s).
+- The student’s federal Tax Return Transcript or, if the student did not file, W2(s).

-- The parent(s)' Tax Return Transcript and W2(s) (for dependent students only)
+- The parent(s)’ Tax Return Transcript or, if the parent(s) did not file W2(s) (for dependent students only)